bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/patricia.craciun/index.md

 ### Description

 The idea of the project is to build a smart mirror that can play music over Bluetooth and has LED lighting with adjustable brightness.
-The mirror can be controlled using an IR remote and a mobile phone.
+The mirror can be controlled using an IR remote.
 All functionality is implemented on an ESP32 board, programmed entirely in Rust.

+In audio-reactive mode, the LED brightness changes in real-time, pulsing to the rhythm of the music

 ## Motivation